-The city of Arlington was first settled by the Europeans in the mid-19th century.
+The Europeans first settled the city of Arlington in the mid-19th century.
 A trading post was established in 1841 under the name Marrow Bone Spring on the site of what is today Arlington.
-The city itself was actually founded years later in 1876.
+The city itself was founded years later in 1876.
 The city quickly developed a reputation for being a center for farming and cotton-ginning.
-By the end of the 19th century, many businesses in the agriculture industry were well established.
+By the end of the 19th century, many businesses in the agriculture industry were established.

 Arlington was incorporated as a city in 1884.
 The city began to expand while the population continued to grow.
-By the early 20th century, the city was equipped with telephone service, natural gas and electricity.
-A public school system was also created.
+By the early 20th century, the city was equipped with telephone service, natural gas, and electricity.
+A public school system was created as well.
 The population around the time of World War II grew to approximately 4,000.

 Today, the city continues to grow and thrive.
 There are many retail centers, museums, and other attractions that draw in visitors each year.
 Through the years, it has grown to become the largest city in Texas that is not a county seat, and it is the 48th most populated city in the country.